kemopq/ansible_collection_virtual_resources/README.md

 - virtual machines definition

 ### Running your playbook
 When running your playbook a path to configuration file should be provided.
-Additionaly a parameter mkaction parameter should be set.
+Additionaly a parameter _mkaction_ should be set.
 Possible values are:
 - 'deploy': virtual resources are created
 - 'destroy': virtual resources are destroyed
-- 'vmstart': VMs, which didn't start immediately after creating are started
+- 'vmstart': VMs, which didn't start immediately after creation, are started

 ```
-ansible-playbook  -i localhost, -e mkaction=[deploy/destroy/vmstart] -e "@<your_config_file>.json" <your_playbook>.yml
+ansible-playbook  -i localhost, -e mkaction=[deploy/destroy/vmstart] -e "@<your_config_file>.yml" <your_playbook>.yml
 ```

 ### Plugins